The SoCal Desert Ramble, Southern California

 - Have extra time in Big Bear Lake?
 There’s a tonne of great trails in the area – ask at the Big Bear Hostel or pick up a map at Bear Valley Bikes.

 - There’s plenty of bike shops in San Diego.
 Bear Valley Bikes at Big Bear Lake fully stocked, year-round shop, with plenty of local singletrack knowledge.
+In Joshua Tree, there’s the Joshua Tree Bike Shop; Jima the owner is a keen bikepacker.

 - If you have more time to spare, allow a half day to explore Slab City and its various art installations, and just soak up its vibe.
 And give yourself an extra day in Joshua Tree to hike, or explore more of its dirt roads with Logan’s Dirt Roads of Joshua Tree route.